Installation#

 Dataset codebase and environment setup#

-medvision_bm (the benchmark/training code) is separate from medvision_ds (the data-loading code that fetches raw images and builds the dataset).
+medvision_bm (the benchmark/training code) is separate from medvision_ds (the data-loading code that downloads the imaging data and builds the dataset).
 Installing the package does not pull in medvision_ds, so install it explicitly.
 The one required flag is --data_dir, the folder where datasets and the loader source will live:

 python -m medvision_bm.benchmark.install_medvision_ds --data_dir ./Data